 There is also a discussion about free will and God’s will.
 God quips with Paul by responding, “if everyone attempted to do everything according to my will, nothing would get done.”
 God then goes on to describe a person paralyzed as to whether to brush their teeth vertically or horizontally.
 Again, I recognize the producers’ intent, but for someone unfamiliar with Scripture, this could lead down a wrong path by downplaying the importance of God’s will, which directly relates to His holiness.
 When Jesus taught us to pray, He begins by acknowledging God’s holiness.
 It is through this lens that we are to embrace the rest of the prayer, including, “…Thy will be done on earth, at is it in heaven.”
 (God is not concerned about how we brush our teeth, but He is most definitely concerned about eradicating evil.)

 In the discussion of salvation, evil, and Satan (hell is never mentioned), God replies, “Satan is overrated” and “he (Satan) only has the power we give to him.”
 While it is true that Jesus has defeated Satan (and sin and death) on the Cross, and by the power of the Holy Spirit, Christians can resist the devil’s schemes and defeat his attacks (1 John 5:18), it is still important to remember that we live in a sin-cursed world that is ruled (temporarily) by Satan, albeit within God’s prescribed limits for God’s own purposes (1 John 5:19).
 While the devil is nothing more than a single fallen angel (a mere creature), he and his demon cohorts nonetheless have power, but only because God allows it for His purposes, which are often far above our understanding.
 In short, GOD IS STILL IN CONTROL.
-(The topic of demons is actually a key theme in the new Bible study I am writing, Legion: Rediscovering the God Who Rescues Me, which comes out in October 2019.
+(The topic of demons is actually a key theme in my new Bible study, Legion: Rediscovering the God Who Rescues Me, which comes out in October 2019.

 While I agree we as Christians very often give Satan more credit than he deserves, it is dangerous to sidestep the reality that he does wreck havoc on this world by enticing and enslaving people in sin (even though none of us can ever claim, “the devil made me do it,” see James 1:14-15).
 More importantly, as the movie addresses evil and Satan, it seemed odd that an acknowledgement that hell exists was left out altogether.
 At one point, God suggests to Paul that miracles are “within” each of us to live out and, in effect, make the world a better place by healing marriages, caring for the sick, etc. God encourages Paul, “you have more power than you know.”